Report a bad landlord or poor housing conditions

 GOV.UK has useful advice and information on:

-As a tenant you've the right to:
+As a tenant you have the right to:

 - a fair legal tenancy agreement